• Skip to primary navigation

 Instant Pot Kung Pao Chicken

-Sweet, savory, saucy, and spicy (or not), Instant Pot Kung Pao Chicken is a fast, easy weeknight meal.
+Sweet, crunchy, savory, and spicy, Instant Pot Kung Pao Chicken is better than take-out (and faster!).
 Use the pot-in-pot method to cook the rice and it all comes together in the pressure cooker in just a few minutes.
-Finish this Chinese take-out favorite with peanuts for crunch.

 stirring kung pao chicken in the instant pot